Themes

 • ANSI themes (dark, light) use the 16 named ANSI colors via cloup.styling.Color, so the rendered colors track whatever palette the user’s terminal is configured with.
 Pick these when you want to blend in with the user’s terminal theme.

 • Branded themes (solarized_dark, dracula, nord, monokai) emit 24-bit RGB triplets from each theme’s canonical palette.
 Pick these when the theme name implies specific colors (solarized_dark should look like Solarized, not “whatever the terminal calls cyan”).
-Terminals without 24-bit support fall back to the nearest 256-color cell automatically.
-Each theme’s slot mapping is hand-curated: there’s no automated translation from generic colour-scheme formats, because none of them expose the same semantic roles we care about (option, metavar, choice, deprecated, envvar, …).
+On a terminal that does not advertise truecolor, click-extra downsamples each triplet to the nearest 256-color cell itself rather than leaving the conversion to the terminal: the choice is optimistic, keeping 24-bit unless COLORTERM is set to an explicit non-truecolor value or TERM ends in -16color (see click_extra.styling.supports_truecolor).
+Each theme’s slot mapping is hand-curated: there’s no automated translation from generic color-scheme formats, because none of them expose the same semantic roles we care about (option, metavar, choice, deprecated, envvar, …).

 Palettes